Photo by Pedro Lastra on UnsplashIS IT SAFE TO TRAVEL TO EUROPE IN 2026?

 We’ve dealt with these considerations numerous times, including our post on Spring Break travel-safety tips.

-However, there are several Europe-specific considerations you need to be aware of when planning a European vacation.
+However, there are several Europe-specific safety considerations you need to be aware of when planning a European vacation.
+These include:

 Photo by Christian Lue on Unsplash